louisstuart96/beamerauxtheme/README.md

 **Note**:
 1. The entries by `\subsubsection` are excluded.
 2. This theme doesn't support `hideothersubsections` and `hideallsubsections`.
 All entries are loaded in the sidebar.
-Other options supported by `sidebar` are OK.
+Other options supported by `sidebar` are inherited.

+### two-line headline theme
+The `headline` in this theme behaves like the compressed version of `headline` in the `split` theme, except that section entries and subsection entries are in separated lines.
+The `footline` is the same as `infolines` theme.

 ## Inner Theme